 Duke Farms is an expansive estate dedicated to conservation efforts.
 Families can visit to enjoy a leisure stroll throughout the entire year, however this magical location holds a perfect place for the pollinators.
 You can pick up an activity sheet to explore the area independently.
 However we fell in love with Duke Farms during their annual Monarch and Meadow Festivals where there are dozens of stations that educate on specific information about butterflies.
 My children especially enjoyed holding a monarch caterpillar in their hands.

-2017 Dates: Duke Farms is open throughout the year, Monarch and Meadow Festival TBA
+2017 Dates: Duke Farms is open throughout the year, August is Butterfly Month with special programs.

 Essex County Environmental Center, Roseland